ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // the same as a.[[Prototype]].x

-If we add new or modifiy existing property in the prototype via the function’s prototype property, this is completely ok; in the example above new property “x” is created.
+If we add new or modifiy existing property in the original prototype via the function’s prototype property, instances will see the newly added properties.

-However, if we change function’s prototype property completely, the reference to the original constructor (as well as to the original prototype) will be lost (because we create the new object which does not have constructor property):
+However, if we change function’s prototype property completely (via assigning a new object), the reference to the original constructor (as well as to the original prototype) is lost.
+This is because we create the new object which does not have constructor property:

 function A() {}